-Expulsion is the indefinite exclusion of a student from school enrollment for disciplinary purposes.
-Pursuant to GS 115C-390.11, only students ages 14 or older may be recommended for expulsion if the School Director confirms, due to the nature of the violation, the presence of the student causes a continuing danger to the physical safety of the student or others.
-A student recommended for expulsion will be given the same due process as long-term suspensions.
+Expulsion is the indefinite exclusion of a Scholar from school enrollment for disciplinary purposes.
+Pursuant to GS 115C-390.11, only scholars ages 14 or older may be recommended for expulsion if the School Director confirms, due to the nature of the violation, the presence of the Scholar causes a continuing danger to the physical safety of the Scholar or others.
+A Scholar recommended for expulsion will be given the same due process as long-term suspensions.

 The hearing will be presided over by the Board of Directors.
-In the event of a decision to expel a student, the School Director will work cooperatively with the district of residence to assist with the appropriate placement of the student.
+In the event of a decision to expel a Scholar, the School Director will work cooperatively with the district of residence to assist with the appropriate placement of the Scholar.